-In the first half of 2021, vinyl sales skyrocketed by 94% according to RIAA.
-Recorded music revenue in the US grew by $1.5 Billion (+27%).
-The growth is mainly driven by music streaming and premium subscriptions to shops like Spotify, Apple Music, and Deezer, with an increase of 13% compared to the first half of 2020.
+In the first half of 2021, vinyl sales skyrocketed by 94% according to RIAA as recorded music revenue in the US grew by $1.5 Billion (+27%).
+The growth has mainly been driven by music streaming and premium subscriptions to shops like Spotify, Apple Music, and Deezer, with an increase of 13% compared to the first half of 2020.

-We can see such growth not only in the US but also overseas with Germany who got $1 Billion in revenue from recorded music, a 12.4% growth (Source: Music Business Worldwide).
+Such growth can not only be seen in the US but also overseas in Germany where $1 Billion in revenue was generated from recorded music, a 12.4% growth (Source: Music Business Worldwide).